Fighting Sex Offense Allegations in Ohio

 Do Not Speak to Police.
 Speak to Us First About Any Sexual Offense Charge.

 Speaking with an attorney will help you understand what you are facing as far as criminal or civil sanctions.
-At Patituce & Associates, we ensure that our clients understand their charges, potential penalties, and possible defenses.
+At Patituce & Associates, LLC, our Cleveland sex crimes lawyers ensure that our clients understand their charges, potential penalties, and possible defenses.

 Criminal Defense for Sex Crimes in the Cleveland Area